-Trypanosomiasis is a widespread constraint in livestock production, mixed farming and human health in Africa.
-Several technologies have been developed to ameliorate the effects of the disease but delivery of these technologies to farmers has been undertaken on trial and error basis without a proper strategy leading to more failure than success and wastage of scarce resources.
-The purpose of this paper was to carry out an analysis of transaction costs incurred in accessing and using insecticide treated net in tsetse and trypanosomiasis control among smallholder cattle farms in Busia County, Kenya.
-The study utilized cross-sectional survey design and was guided by the New Institutional Economics approach and utilized stratified and simple random sampling technique to get 211 respondents for the study.
+Trypanosomiasis a widespread constraint in livestock production, mixed farming and human health in Africa has necessitated development of several technologies to ameliorate the effects of the disease.
+However delivery of these technologies to farmers has been undertaken on trial and error basis without a proper strategy leading to more failure than success and wastage of scarce resources.
+The purpose of this paper was to carry out an analysis of transaction costs associated with the use of communal crushpen in tsetse fly and trypanosomiasis control among smallholder cattle farms in Busia County, Kenya.
+The study utilized cross-sectional survey design and was guided by the New Institutional Economics approach.
+Stratified and simple random sampling technique was adopted to get 211 respondents.
 Data was collected by use of structured questionnaires and analyzed using descriptive and inferential statistics.
-Conjoint analysis results for zero grazing net showed that cost was the most important factor influencing farmers' decision, accounting for 38.52% of the total while durability and availability each accounted for 25% and retreatability accounted for 10% of the decisions.
-Further t-test results showed that there were significant differences between men and women with respect to attribute scores (at 99 d.f. and alpha = 0.05%) suggesting that men and women face different transaction costs in accessing T&T control technologies.
-Therefore there is need for gender sensitive strategies in T&T technology design and dissemination.
-Tsetse fly and Trypanosomiasis control by use of low cost technologies such as insecticide treated zero grazing net should be promoted by government and other development partners.
-The net should be affordable, available at supply outlets close to farmers, long lasting and re-treatable for famers to take it up.
+Conjoint results showed that price was the most important factor influencing the farmers' decision for crushpen use, accounting for 55.58%; distance accounted for 20.7% while trust accounted for 14.6% and group affiliation 8.7%.
+It is recommended that crush pens should be close to farms, managed by trustworthy people preferably belonging to farmers' groups and charges levied for spraying the cows should be within the reach of farmers.
+The necessity of developing affordable Tsetse fly and Trypanosomiasis control methods in the war against Tsetse and Trypanosomiasis is supported by this study.

-Keywords: Trypanosomiasis, zero grazing net, transaction costs, conjoint analysis, gender
+Keywords: trypanosomiasis, crushpen, transaction costs, conjoint analysis, gender